 - The Libman Company v.
 Quickie Manufacturing Corp., No. 00-2279 (C.D.
 Ill.)
 Successfully represented patentee Quickie in a declaratory judgment action over a patent directed to a locking device used on cleaning implements.
 Verdict in favor of patentee.
 The Federal Circuit affirmed the district court's decision in favor of Quickie on appeal.

-- Axinn Attorneys Named in Super Lawyers 2018
+- Axinn Attorneys Named to Best Lawyers 2021

 - Nine Axinn Partners Named to Best Lawyers 2019